Technology integration: History

-The Partnership for 21st Century Skills is a national organization that advocates for 21st century readiness for every student.
-Their most recent Technology Plan was released in 2010, "Transforming American Education: Learning Powered by Technology".
-This plan outlines a vision "to leverage the learning sciences and modern technology to create engaging, relevant, and personalized learning experiences for all learners that mirror students' daily lives and the reality of their futures.
-In contrast to traditional classroom instruction, this requires that students be put at the center and encouraged to take control of their own learning by providing flexibility on several dimensions."

-Although tools have changed dramatically since the beginnings of educational technology, this vision of using technology for empowered, self-directed learning has remained consistent.

 Pedagogy

-The integration of electronic devices into classrooms has been cited as a possible solution to bridge access for students, to close achievement gaps, that are subject to the digital divide, based on social class, economic inequality, or gender where and a potential user does not have enough cultural capital required to have access to information and communication technologies.
-Several motivations or arguments have been cited for integrating high-tech hardware and software into school, such as (1) making schools more efficient and productive than they currently are, (2) if this goal is achieved, teaching and learning will be transformed into an engaging and active process connected to real life, and (3) is to prepare the current generation of young people for the future workplace.
-The computer has access to graphics and other functions students can use to express their creativity.
-Technology integration does not always have to do with the computer.
-It can be the use of the overhead projector, student response clickers, etc. Enhancing how the student learns is very important in technology integration.
-Technology will always help students to learn and explore more.
+The integration of electronic devices into classrooms has been cited as a possible solution to bridge access for students and close achievement gaps that are subject to the digital divide.
+Several motivations have been cited for integrating high-tech hardware and software into school, such as (1) making schools more efficient and productive than they currently are, (2) if this goal is achieved, teaching and learning will be transformed into an engaging and active process connected to real life, and (3) is to prepare the current generation of young people for the future workplace.
+The computer has access to graphics and other functions that students can use to express their creativity.

+Among other tools noted as being effective as a way of technology integration are overhead projectors, student response clickers, podcasts, digital cameras, smart phones, tablets, digital media, and blogs.
+Other examples of technology integration include translation memories and smart computerized translation programs, among the newest integrations that are changing the field of linguistics.

 Paradigms

 Most research in technology integration has been criticized for being atheoretical and ad hoc driven more by the affordances of the technology rather than the demands of pedagogy and subject matter.
-In 2012 Armstrong argued that multimedia transmission turns to limit the learning into simple content, because it is difficult to deliver complicated content through multimedia.
+In 2012, Armstrong argued that multimedia transmission limits learning to simple content because it is challenging to deliver complex content through multimedia.

-One approach that attempts to address this concern is a framework aimed at describing the nature of teacher knowledge for successful technology integration.
-The technological pedagogical content knowledge or TPACK framework has recently received some positive attention.
+One approach that attempts to address this concern is a framework describing the nature of teacher knowledge for successful technology integration.
+The technological pedagogical content knowledge or the TPACK framework has recently received some positive attention.

 Another model that has been used to analyze tech integration is the SAMR framework, developed by Ruben Puentedura.
-This model attempts to measure the level of tech integration with the four levels that go from enhancement to transformation: substitution, augmentation, modification, and redefinition.
+This model attempts to measure the level of tech integration across four levels, ranging from enhancement to transformation: substitution, augmentation, modification, and redefinition.